 The Melding of Large City Service Domains.
 Large cities require a wide range of service domains, including traffic.
 These cities are increasingly turning to centralized management of these service domains, employing a command and control model that requires sharing and integrating data across service domains to operate effectively and lower total cost.
 For example, data collected for the traffic management service domain is relevant to all of the other service domains.
 This means that each sensor can supply information to multiple domain services.
 In turn, the sharing of detection information across service domains should increase the level of sophistication required to process and interpret that information.
 Additionally, above-ground detection products are more capable of performing certain complicated tasks than humans.
-This makes the concepts of "rich sensing" and "instrumenting the city" through above-ground detection solutions cost effective, which we believe will result in the extensive proliferation of sophisticated sensors and detection devices.
+This results in the realization of "smart city" initiatives through above-ground detection solutions cost effective, which we believe will result in the extensive proliferation of sophisticated sensors and detection devices.